jackyli0318/deepracer_localtraining/README.md

 # DeepRacer
 A repo for running deepracer locally.
 The rl_coach code comes from https://github.com/awslabs/amazon-sagemaker-examples/tree/master/reinforcement_learning/rl_deepracer_robomaker_coach_gazebo

+**About new version for race in 2020, see: [richardfan1126’s wiki](https://github.com/richardfan1126/deepracer/wiki/How-to-start-the-training)**

 **The DeepRacer console underlying bundle can update with no warning so this won't always be up to date with the console.**

 **If you can't get this working, please open an issue.
 It helps with me being able to see issues I might need to fix and it helps everyone else see fixes from issues they might be having.
 There is a [FAQ in the wiki](https://github.com/crr0004/deepracer/wiki/FAQ) for common issues.**